mjang/documentation-theme-jekyll/_docs/overview/architecture.md

 ---
-title: System Architecture
+title: Architecture
-category: Getting Started
+category: Overview
 category-order: 1
-order: 3
+order: 1
 ---

 A foundation of the ForgeRock architecture is its "shared nothing" approach that dramatically improves security.
 Your subscription comprises a sealed, self-sufficient environment containing dedicated computing, networking, and storage resources.